itdxer/neupy/site/docs/storage.rst

     with open('/path/to/file.pickle', 'rb') as f:
         parameters = pickle.load(f)

-Stored object in the pickle file has following format.
+The stored object in the pickle file has the following format.

 .. code-block:: python